ashfurrow/blog/source/blog/2012-02-28-classic-tradeoff-of-space-vs-speed-vs-stupidity.markdown

 date: 2012-02-28 00:00
 ---

 I'm working on a Mac App that uses a series of png files as frames in an animation.
 Why not an animated gif?
 Because they have no alpha channel.
 I draw the appropriate frame in drawRect: and wanted to create a "drop shadow" effect behind each image that is the image, inverted and offset by 1 pixel downwards.
-My initial attempt looked like the following.<!--more-->[gist id=1935770]
+My initial attempt looked like the following.

+[gist id=1935770]

 What's wrong with this?
 About everything.
 It's _very_ CPU-intensive.
 About 6% of my late-model MacBook Pro. `NSImage` instances returned with `imageNamed:` are cached by the runtime, so it won't cause a bottleneck in terms of disk I/O, but the images from the CoreImage filter are not and are recomputed at every frame.